Conveniently Build a Simple GIS Application Platform

 Step2 Set the REST map service as public and copy the service address

-Click the "Share","Enable Sharing" in turn, select "Enable Sharing", "Public Download", and click "Save".
-Return to data page, click the published service link, click "maps" on the pop-up page, select "Beijing-Tianjin area map" and copy the current webpage address.
+Return to data page, click the published service link, click 'maps' on the pop-up page, select 'Beijing-Tianjin area map' and copy the current webpage address.

-Step3 Build a web page and call map server
+Step3 Build a web page and use map service

-You can call the REST service for secondary development.
-Take SuperMap iClient for OpenLayer as an example, enter the following sample code to call the REST map service on your webpage.
+You can use the REST service for secondary development.
+Take SuperMap iClient for OpenLayer as an example, enter the following sample code to use the REST map service on your webpage.

 <!DOCTYPE html>